1. How Your Firm Can Qualify

 - It will then be the contractor’s responsibility to contact CFSIC and to: (i) provide the minimum surety bond to CFSIC noted above (unless this has already been done); (ii) provide CFSIC a signed Contractor’s Acknowledgment (click here for the form) where all blanks are filled in correctly with respect to the specific project in question, and where the Acknowledgment has been executed by a responsible and duly authorized person representing the contracting firm; (iii) provide CFSIC with a complete and executed copy of the contractor’s agreement with the homeowner; and (iv) provide an invoice to CFSIC for an amount equal to 10% of the total contract price (the price inclusive of all work to be done, whether allowable by CFSIC or not, but in no event where the deposit paid by CFSIC is in an amount greater than $19,000 applying as of January 5, 2022 for first-time only proposals as of that date).

-- To the extent that a gap exists between the total cost of eligible concrete work and CFSIC’s cap per eligible building for concrete work performed of $190,000 (or cap of $76,000 applying per eligible condo unit), both caps applying as of January 5, 2022 for first-time only proposals as of that date), the contractor and the homeowner (or contractor and condo association) must come to an agreement, prior to the work commencing, as to how that gap is to be paid to the contractor by the homeowner.
-CFSIC will not pay for any work performed, whether eligible concrete work or not, in excess of CFSIC’s cap of $175,000 per eligible residential building (or cap of $76,000 applying per eligible condo unit) both caps applying as of January 5, 2022 for first-time only proposals as of that date.
+- To the extent that a gap exists between the total cost of eligible concrete work and CFSIC’s cap per eligible building for concrete work performed of $190,000 (or cap of $76,000 applying per eligible condo unit), both caps applying as of January 5, 2022 for first-time only proposals as of that date), the contractor and the homeowner (or contractor and condo association) must come to an agreement, prior to the work commencing, as to how that gap is to be paid to the contractor by the homeowner or condo association.
+CFSIC will not pay for any work performed, whether eligible concrete work or not, in excess of CFSIC’s cap of $190,000 per eligible residential building (or cap of $76,000 applying per eligible condo unit) both caps applying as of January 5, 2022 for first-time only proposals as of that date.

 - Progress payments are governed under Section 5 of the Contractor Acknowledgment.
 As these become due, the contractor will invoice CFSIC for its specific share of the progress payment, but only for the CFSIC share of the eligible concrete work, and will provide a description and visual evidence of the work to date justifying the progress payment.
 As part of the evidence supporting the progress payment invoice, the contractor will also be required to supply CFSIC with a copy of the homeowner’s cancelled check for the homeowner’s share of the progress payment for the eligible concrete work before CFSIC will pay its share.
 (By way of an example: if a progress payment due totals $40,000...of which the homeowner is responsible for $10,000...CFSIC will not make the claim payment for its $30,000 share until and unless the contractor includes, as part of their invoice for the progress payment, evidence by way of the front and back of a cancelled check, that the homeowner has first paid their share of the progress payment.)